 Transboundary mine critics are trying a new tactic in their opposition to the KSM mine.
 They’re telling investors it's a bad place to put their money.

-Wrangell's Borough Assembly met for a regular meeting Tuesday, Aug.
-26 in Assembly Chambers.
-Click "more" here to listen to the audio of that meeting.
+Wrangell's Borough Assembly met for a regular meeting Wednesday, Nov.
+12 in the Assembly Chambers.
+Click "more" to listen to the audio of that meeting.

 The Wrangell Borough Assembly voted Wednesday to approve a capital budget request list for the upcoming fiscal year.
 Fixing the swimming pool is the first priority, followed by boat yard improvements, a sewer pump replacement, and funding for a new hospital.